-Exams are administered at the Testing Center on Tuesdays and Fridays.
+Exams are administered at the Testing Center year-round.
 Since candidates must set up an account and receive approval to take the exams, they must register for these exams and pay fees through the appropriate websites (listed above).
 On the day of the test, candidates will present the appropriate ID, store all personal belongings in a locker, provide a digital signature and have their photo taken.

 Testing Resource Library

 The Testing Resource Library includes study materials for the following standardized exams:

 - ACSM - American College of Sports Medicine